micmejia/bible-dump/NKJV/Proverbs/Prov 17.md

 The refining pot _is_ for silver and the furnace for gold, But the Lord tests the hearts.

 ###### 4
-An evildoer gives heed to false lips; A liar listens eagerly to a [^b]spiteful tongue.
+An evildoer gives heed to false lips; A liar listens eagerly to a spiteful tongue.

 ###### 5
 He who mocks the poor reproaches his Maker; He who is glad at calamity will not go unpunished.